BSc. Zoology, University of Ibadan

 How do you plan to use the skills and knowledge you gained during the programme within your career going forward?

 As I interact and work with clients, I use concepts and principles learned during the programme.
-In fact, over 18 months since completing the programme, I sometimes refer to some course materials for some definitions when preparing for a client meeting.
+In fact, over 18 months since completing the programme, I sometimes refer to some programme materials for some definitions when preparing for a client meeting.

 What do you enjoy most about your current work?